fredericobormann/MensaViewer/README.md

 The app is available in Google Play Store as a closed alpha.
 If you would like to take part, please contact me!

 ## Upcoming features
+* Showing the date of the canteen plan displayed
 * Possibility to choose your preferred canteens
 * Setting for choosing your price category
 * Optional analytics to collect stability data